tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 ## DevOps
-It turned out so that I've always had to do a fair share of operational/infrastructure work.
+I've always had to do a fair share of operational/infrastructure work.

 Quite a bit of changed in DevOps and infrastructure related work as well.
 I can still remember running production server on Gentoo Linux for an e-shop and several other co-hosted websites in 2008.
 This